anki-code/xonsh-cheatsheet/README.md

 brew install xonsh    # OSX
 pacman -S xonsh       # Arch Linux
 ```

-On any system you can install `python` and then install xonsh from pip i.e., `any_pkg_manager install python && python -m pip install 'xonsh[full]'` This is the preferable way.

 ### Install xonsh with package and environment management system